Ecoggins has an MBA in global management from the University of Phoenix and a Bachelor of Arts in political science from

 - Roles identity

-This article is a very basic discussion of how these eight factors work together that effect cross-cultural communication.
+This article is a very basic discussion of how these eight factors work together that affect cross-cultural communication.

 Culture can be defined as the values, attitudes, and ways of doing things that a person brings with them from the particular place where they were brought up as a child.
-These values and attitudes can have an impact on communication across cultures because each person's norms and practices will often be different and may possibly clash with those of co-workers brought up in different parts of the world.
+These values and attitudes can have an impact on communication across cultures because each person's norms and practices will often be different and may clash with those of co-workers brought up in different parts of the world.

-Racial identity refers to how one's membership to a particular race affects how they interact with co-workers of different races.
+Racial identity refers to how one's membership in a particular race affects how one interacts with co-workers of different races.

 According to an article by Professor Daniel Velasco, published in the 2013 Asian Conference on Language Learning Conference Proceedings, there are exercises for intercultural training that asks participants to describe, interpret, and evaluate an ambiguous object or photograph.
 "If one is going to undertake the unpleasant goal of uncovering underlying racism in order to learn how to better communicate with other cultures," Velasco writes, "it is necessary to engage in exercises that confront racism head-on."
 His method, called E.A.D., asks participants to objectively describe what they see first and evaluate what they see.
 "By moving backwards through the... process, we are able to confront underlying racism, which will hopefully pave the way for self-awareness, cultural respect, and effective intercultural communication."

 Ethnic identity highlights the role ethnicity plays in how two co-workers from different cultures interact with one another.
-In the United States, white European Americans are less likely to take their ethnicity into account when communicating, which only highlights the importance of addressing different ethnicities in a workplace as a way of educating all co-workers to the dynamics that may arise between individuals of the same or different ethnic groups.
+In the United States, white European Americans are less likely to take their ethnicity into account when communicating, which only highlights the importance of addressing different ethnicities in a workplace as a way of educating all co-workers on the dynamics that may arise between individuals of the same or different ethnic groups.